 For Finns, practicality comes naturally.
 Throughout history, their survival required it.
 And living in near isolation, they were used to working with limited resources.

 After World War II, as their industrial revolution finally kicked in, the Finns established themselves internationally for innovative industrial design and architecture.
-Making use of vibrant colors, clean lines and futuristic shapes, Finnish design was embraced by popular culture in the 1960s and ’70s, becoming synonymous with pop art.
+Making use of vibrant colors, clean lines, and futuristic shapes, Finnish design was embraced by popular culture in the 1960s and 1970s, becoming synonymous with pop art.

 I toured the Design Museum, which exhibited many of the household items I grew up with, such as Olof Bäckström’s orange-handled Fiskars’ scissors.

 The library where I went to college featured Eero Aarnio’s ball chairs, a cushioned sphere one sits inside of.
-The ball chair has been used as a prop in countless TV shows and movies about the ’60s, such as Austin Powers, Men In Black and Zoolander.
+The ball chair has been used as a prop in countless TV shows and movies set in the 1960s, such as Austin Powers, Men In Black, and Zoolander.

 Aarnio’s furniture was displayed on mobile stands, programmed to follow visitors around the exhibition like robots.
 I was stalked by a couple of chairs.
 Creepy.